Adventure em

 Overview

-Next time you're by Storms Driving Range, walk around to the back and take a right to see the most well-built tree-house I've yet to explore.
-A second, smaller one lies nearby, but the first treehouse is where it's at.
-Warning: you'll have to cross a river to get into the field, which lies beyond Storms, unless you cross the grassy ridge in line with the middle of the driving range.
+Next time you're by Storms Driving Range, walk around to the back and take a right to see the most well-built tree-house in town.
+A second, smaller one lies nearby as well.
+Coordinates: 43.042407, -88.109729

 Picture